fortisq/it_inventory/FAQ.md

 ### Q: Can I upgrade or downgrade my subscription?
 A: Yes, you can change your subscription plan at any time.
 Changes will be reflected in your next billing cycle.
 To make changes, go to the "Subscription" section and select "Change Plan".

+### Q: How do I set up Stripe for payments?
+A: Administrators can set up Stripe in the admin panel under "Payment Settings".
+You'll need to enter your Stripe API keys and configure your subscription plans.
+Detailed instructions are available in the AdminInstructions.md file.

+### Q: Can I use a different payment processor?
+A: Currently, the application is set up to use Stripe.
+If you need to use a different payment processor, please contact our support team for assistance.

+## Email Notifications

+### Q: How do I configure email notifications?
+A: Administrators can set up SMTP settings in the admin panel under "Email Settings".
+You'll need to provide your SMTP server details.
+Refer to the AdminInstructions.md file for step-by-step instructions.

+### Q: What types of email notifications does the system send?
+A: The system sends notifications for subscription changes, approaching usage limits, upcoming renewals, warranty expirations, and software subscription expirations.
+Users can manage their notification preferences in their profile settings.

 ## Accessibility

 ### Q: Is the application accessible for users with disabilities?